remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 ## Introduction

-In previous posts I have covered creating [effectively multi-engine Quarto documents](https://remlapmot.github.io/post/2025/multi-engine-quarto/) and also how to use [uv virtual environments for the nbstata Jupyter kernel](https://remlapmot.github.io/post/2025/nbstata-uv-venv/) to run Quarto documents with Stata code.
-Hence by trivial extension we can use `uv` to run Quarto documents using the `jupyter: python3` engine (as well as the `jupyter: nbstata` engine).
+In previous posts I have covered creating [effectively multi-engine Quarto documents](https://remlapmot.github.io/post/2025/multi-engine-quarto/) and also how to use [uv virtual environments for the nbstata Jupyter kernel](https://remlapmot.github.io/post/2025/nbstata-uv-venv/) to run Quarto documents with Stata code using the `jupyter: nbstata` engine.
+Hence by trivial extension we can use `uv` to run Quarto documents using the `jupyter: python3` engine.

 The slight inconvenience about this approach is that you end up leaving a README or shell script with the required commands to activate the environment, install the nbstata kernel, and run Quarto.
 At this point I wonder if on collaborative projects whether I am deliberately trying to make my colleagues hate me, so I have been looking for a way to simplify this process for them.

-A recent [post by Matt Dray](https://www.rostrum.blog/posts/2025-08-11-uv-standalone/) about using uv to implement self-contained Python scripts got me thinking.
-Could I produce a similar self-contained Python script to perform the Quarto rendering for documents using the Jupyter engine which would avoid my colleagues the trouble of activating the virtual environment etc.?
+A recent [post by Matt Dray](https://www.rostrum.blog/posts/2025-08-11-uv-standalone/) about using uv to run self-contained Python scripts got me thinking.
+Could I produce a similar self-contained Python script to perform the rendering for Quarto documents using the Jupyter engine.
+Then my colleagues would only need to call the script as an executable at the command line and hence avoid them the trouble of activating the virtual environment etc.?

-## The self-contained script
+## The self-contained Python script

-I came up with the following script.
+I came up with the following Python script.

 ```python
 #!/usr/bin/env -S uv run --script